Skip to main content

 Building with Reflection: A Practical Agentic AI Workflow

-In an era of increasingly capable foundation models, much of the conversation around AI has shifted from what models can do to how we guide them to do it well.
-One emerging paradigm in this space is agentic AI - the idea that models can operate more effectively when given autonomy to reason, reflect, and improve over time.
-Rather than responding once and hoping it's right, an agentic system takes a more iterative, self-critical approach.
+Most of the conversation around AI has shifted from what models can do to how we guide them to do it well.
+One emerging paradigm in this space is agentic AI: models operating with autonomy to reason, reflect, and improve over time.
+Rather than responding once and hoping for the best, an agentic system takes an iterative, self-critical approach.

-In this post, we explore a hands-on implementation of a classic agentic workflow: Generate -> Reflect -> Refine.
-This reflection loop is of the building blocks for structured AI reasoning.
-While the use case involves generating Instagram captions for images, the real focus is on how the model evaluates its own output and iteratively improves it.
+This post walks through a hands-on implementation of a classic agentic workflow: Generate, Reflect, Refine.
+The use case is generating Instagram captions for images, but the real focus is on how the model evaluates its own output and iteratively improves it.

 Why Reflection?

-Agentic workflows address this limitation.
-They make models self-aware of their outputs, capable of identifying flaws and proposing improvements.
-And they do this using the model's own capabilities - no additional training, no ensemble of evaluators.
+Agentic workflows address this.
+They make models self-aware of their outputs, capable of spotting flaws and proposing improvements.
+And they do this using the model’s own capabilities: no extra training, no ensemble of evaluators.
 Just careful prompting and structured iteration.

 The Reflection Loop Pattern